CS2620DagOleg/gPRC/README.md

    - **Delete Messages**: Remove individual messages (by 1-indexed ID) or all messages at once.

 3. **Listing Accounts**
-   - Request a list of all user accounts, with an optional regex pattern for filtering (e.g. users starting with “A”).
+   - Request a list of all user accounts, with an optional regex pattern for filtering (e.g. users starting with "A").

 ---